shajin-sha/2nd/readme.md

 - Add due dates to tasks and display them in the list.

 - Include unit tests to ensure the core functionality works as expected.

-### Submission

-1. Create a branch in your forked repository for your work.
-You can name it `todo-app-test` or something similar.

-2. Commit your code and push it to your forked repository on GitHub.

-3. Create a pull request from your branch to the original repository (the one you forked from).

-4. In the pull request description, briefly explain your approach and any additional features you added.

-5. You can also include a screenshot or gif of your app in action.

 ### Evaluation